What is the ICC ?

 The RYA CAN issue an ICC to nationals of the following countries : Albania, Andora, Armenia, Azerbaijan, Bosnia and Herzegovina, Canada, Cyprus, Denmark, Estonia, Georgia, Greece, Israel, Italy, Kazakhstan, Kyrgyzstan, Liechtenstein, Malta, Moldova, Monaco, Montenegro, Portugal, Russian Federation, San Marino, Slovenia, Spain, Sweden, Tajikistan, The Former Yugoslav Republic of Macedonia, Turkey, Turkmenistan, United States of America, Uzbekistan

-The holders of the RYA Day Skipper Certificate can apply directly for an ICC without having to do any further assessments.
+The holders of the RYA Powerboat Level 2 Certificate can apply directly for an ICC without having to do any further assessments.

 The ICC assessment

-On your arrival you will be welcomed by one of our RYA qualified instructors who will take you to the training yacht of our school which is going to be used for the assessment.
-You will have enough time to familiarise yourself with the yacht and her equipment before the assessment.
-The assessor will be one of our RYA qualified instructors, he/she will brief you about the assessment and he/she will make sure that the hole procedure will be pleasant conducted in a friendly environment.
-The assessment usually starts with the theory aspects followed by the practical assessment.
+On your arrival you will be welcomed by one of our RYA qualified instructors.
+Once the necessary paperwork is done, our instructor will guide you to the training boat of our school which is going to be used for the assessment.
+You will have a proper handover and you will have enough time to familiarise yourself with the boat and her equipment before the assessment.
+The assessor will be one of our RYA qualified instructors, he/she will brief you about the assessment and he/she will make sure that the whole procedure will be pleasantly conducted in a friendly environment.
+The assessment usually starts with the theory aspects followed by the practical assessment..
 The minimum duration is 4 hours and is conducted at our base in Lygia.

 Before booking your assessment

 It is important to note that this ICC assessment is not a substitude for taking a theory and practical course.
-It is not a course and you will be assessed on your knowledge, understanding, and sailing skills.
-If your sailing and navigation skills do not reach the standard required to be issued an ICC your assessor will not be able to sign your ICC application form.
-If you are in any doubt at you should consider taking the Day Skipper theory and Day Skipper practical course instead.
+It is not a course and you will be assessed on your knowledge, understanding, and handling skills.
+If your handling and navigation skills do not reach the standard required to be issued an ICC your assessor will not be able to sign your ICC application form.
+If you are in any doubt at you should consider taking the RYA Essential Navigation and Seamanship theory and RYA Powerboat Level 2 course instead.

 An RYA centre is unable to physically present you with the ICC certificate.
 Upon succesful completion of the assessment the assessor will sign the ICC form, which then needs to be sent to the RYA which is the only governing body in the U.K that can issue the certificate.
 The turnaround is roughly 2 weeks.
 You are not legally qualified until you have the physical ICC on your person.